 Summaries of prior and concomitant medications by Anatomical Therapeutic Chemical (ATC) term will be presented by dose level, age group and overall.
-The proportion of subjects who receive each medication will be summarized as well as the proportion of subjects who receive at least 1 medication.
+The proportion of participants who receive each medication will be summarized as well as the proportion of participants who receive at least 1 medication.
+Supportive listings will be provided.